eCommerce Speed Optimisation Guide

 - ImageOptim (Mac) – A favourite among developers for bulk image optimisation.

-By following these principles, online retailers can strike the perfect balance between visual appeal and speed.
+Follow these principles.
+Then online retailers can balance visual appeal with speed.

 Reducing On-Page Load with Pagination and Lazy Loading